 I look for experiences and programs that are on the cutting edge.
 I want programs that are looking at what is coming and trying to meet those needs.
 I want a program that is taking risks with their philosophy and programs that challenge the status quo.

-- How do you stay up to date with the latest advancements and technology in the teaching world?
+How do you stay current with the latest advancements and technology in the teaching world?

 - Reek of positivity.

 - Make sure that everyone in that room knows about your work ethic.

 - Be well-versed in collaboration techniques in the classroom and in a staff.